lauramanzanos23/INSY_674_FinalProject/README.md

 1. Predict expected movie popularity.
 2. Predict revenue tier (Low, Medium, High, Blockbuster) with semi-supervised learning.
 3. Support pre-release what-if decisions in a Streamlit app.

+---

+**Context and Motivation**
+- 80% of films do not have strong ROI despite high production costs (Forbes, 2019).
+- We help production companies identify the right combination of financial, talent, and creative investment that drives popularity and revenue.

+**Who Can Use This**
+1. Studio Executive: allocates budgets based on experience and relationships.
+2. Casting Director: needs reliable signals for cast shortlisting decisions.
+3. Independent Producer: one poor casting decision can break the project.
+4. Production Data Analyst: needs a unified dashboard for scenario testing.

+**Data Source**
+- Source: The Movie Database (TMDB) official API.
+- Period: 2010–2025.
+- Entities used: Movies, top-billed cast, directors.
+- TMDB popularity used as a proxy for audience interest.
+- Data collected via authenticated API calls.

+**End-to-End Process**
+1. Build a clean and enriched dataset with pre-release features.
+2. Train and evaluate supervised models for popularity prediction.
+3. Train and evaluate semi-supervised models for revenue-tier prediction.
+4. Compare model performance with robust metrics (RMSE for popularity, macro-F1 for revenue tiers).
+5. Export best-performing models for integration into a decision-support app.

+---

 **Repository Structure**
 ```text